 02-02-1923 – 11-12-2017 Liz Smith (Mary Elizabeth Smith) – Born in Fort Worth, Texas.
 She was an American gossip columnist.
-She is known as “The Grand Dame of Dish.”
+She was known as “The Grand Dame of Dish.”
 She is the only columnist to ever have her column printed in three major New York City papers at the same time.
 Her 2000 memoir, Natural Blonde, made the New York Best Seller list.
 As of September 11, 2012, she wrote a blog for the Huffington Post.
 She acknowledged her bisexuality in her memoirs.
 But in the December 5, 2000 issue of The Advocate, Smith confided in Editor in Chief, Judy Wieder, that it isn’t her nature to be a role model in the LGBT movement.
 However she admitted: “I think that my relationships with women were always much more emotionally satisfying and comfortable [than with men].
 And a lot of my relationships with men were more flirtatious and adversarial.
 I just never felt I was wife material.
 I always felt that I was a great girlfriend.”
-She has raised millions of dollars for charities.
+She raised millions of dollars for charities.
 She had a long-term relationship with archaeologist Iris Love.

 02-02-1916 – 12-18-1985 Xuan Dieu – Born in Binh Dinh Province, Vietnam.
 He was a prominent Vietnamese poet.
 He was married for only six months without consummating the marriage before divorcing from his wife.
 Many people believe that he was gay along with his lifelong friend, the famous poet, Huy Can, as shown through his many love poems dedicated to various men.
 In 1993, the writer To Hoal confirmed that Xuan Dieu was reprimanded while in Viet Minh for molesting other men in bed.
 He wrote about 450 poems, especially love poems, several short stories and many notes, essays and literary criticisms.
 A street in Hanoi is named after him.